Mahishasuramardini Mandapa

-Legend

-According to legend, Durga killed the demon Mahishasura, who was considered unconquerable.
-Hence, following his slaying, she was given the title Mahishasuramardini (conqueror of Mahisha).
-The granite-carved cave temple depicts the goddess Mahishasuramardhini, considered an incarnation of the goddess Durga, and is named after her as "Mahishasuramardhini Cave Temple".
-The cave's interior relief depicts this battle.
-The goddess is shown riding a lion, her several arms holding a bow and arrow, pursuing the retreating Mahisha with his followers.

 History

 The cave is dated to the period of king Narasimhavarman Mahamalla (630–668 AD) of the Pallava dynasty, after whom the town is also named.
 The cave architecture is also said to be a continuation of the great religious themes that were carved in Western India.
 The cave reflects a transitional style of architecture in its columns mounted on seated lions and frescoes carved on the walls inside the cave which evolved during the rule of Pallava kings Mahendra Varman I and Rajasimha or Narasimhavarman I known as Mamalla.
 This style was continued by Mamalla's son Parameshvaravarman I. Historical research has also confirmed that Mahabalipuram town came to be established only after it was named after Mamalla and the caves and rathas are all attributed to his reign during the year 650 AD.

 Geography

 Mahishasura Mardhini Cave or Mantapa is situated on the top of a hill range along with other caves in Mahabalipuram town, on the Coromandel Coast of the Bay of Bengal of the Indian Ocean.
 Now in the Kanchipuram district, it is approximately 58 km from Chennai city (previously, Madras) and about 20 miles from Chingelpet.
-A lighthouse is located beside it.
-A structural temple of the 8th century called the Olakkannesvara Temple (mistakenly called a Mahishasura temple) is situated near this cave at a vantage location which provides scenic views of Mamallapuram.
-The area is a high security zone as there is a nuclear power station a few kilometers to the south; hence, photography is prohibited.